Trump claims illegal immigrants cost him the popular vote

 Also: 'Alternative facts' in focus as Trump wages war on media

 After a contentious weekend, Trump began his first full week as president bounding from one ornate room of the White House to another as he played host to business, labour and Congressional leaders.
-Again and again, he ordered aides to summon journalists from their West Wing workspace at a moment’s notice for unscheduled statements and photo opportunities.
+Again and again, he ordered aides to summon journalists from their West Wing workspace at a moment’s notice for unscheduled statements and photo opportunities

-Among those meetings: a reception at the White House for congressional leaders of both parties, with plenty of meatballs and small talk.

-Trump on Tuesday will continue his outreach efforts as he meets with executives from the auto industry.

-Also on Tuesday, Trump is expected to speak by phone with Indian Prime Minister Narendra Modi and meet with his newly sworn-in CIA Director Mike Pompeo.

-Trump’s comments on the popular vote were similar to claims he made on Twitter in late November that he had won the electoral college in a “landslide” and “won the popular vote if you deduct the millions of people who voted illegally.”
-Hillary Clinton won the popular vote by nearly 2.9 million votes despite losing the electoral college.
-There is no evidence that voter fraud significantly affected the vote.
+On Tuesday, Trump summoned the heads of the big three American automakers, General Motors, Ford Motor Co. and Fiat Chrysler, for a breakfast meeting at the White House.
+He pledged to scrap regulations and reduce taxes on corporations that keep jobs in the U.S., though he did not specify his plans for either.

+His administration, he said, will “go down as one of the most friendly countries” for business.

+The president was also expected to take executive actions Tuesday related to manufacturing.

-Earlier Monday, Trump charted a new American course abroad, withdrawing the United States from the sweeping Trans-Pacific Partnership, using one of his first actions in office to reject a centerpiece of Barack Obama’s attempts to counter China and deepen U.S. ties in Asia.
+Trump has moved swiftly to centre his first full week in office on jobs and the economy.
+On Monday, he signed an order withdrawing the United States from the sweeping Trans-Pacific Partnership, using one of his first actions in office to reject a centerpiece of Barack Obama’s attempts to counter China and deepen U.S. ties in Asia.

 For Trump, the move was a fulfilment of a central campaign promise.
 He has repeatedly cast the 12-nation trade pact — which was eagerly sought by U.S. allies in Asia — as detrimental to American businesses